magerdeploy/docs/docs/getting-started/deploy-to-production.md

 mager namespace:add
 ```

 It will prompt you several question like first server credentials,.
 You need only run this once.
+Make sure you have have sudo without password access for your ssh key.
+It will **Mager** will do provisioning for you such as install docker and setup firewall.

 To deploy you need to run